FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/Tutorial-3_Extracting_Data_and_Trajectory_Analysis.md

 n_prune = 1
 ```

-!!! note "NOTE"
+??? tip

     In MDAnalysis, it is not trivial to calculate center of mass rdfs.
     The concept of bead groups comes from a known work-around.
     This class is imported from the NOMAD software.

 Now run the rdf calculation using the MDAnalysis function `InterRDF`: